marioroy/mce-cookbook/README.md

  }
 ```

-### Cross-platform template for making an executable with PAR::Packer
+### Cross-platform template for making a binary executable via PAR::Packer

 Threads, threads::shared, and exiting via threads are necessary for the binary
 to run successfully on the Windows platform.